CSCI-2349-F23/ps3/README.md

 ### Part 4: Combining Python with unix commands
-Write a (very short) bash script in `part4.sh` that, loops through each html file, and calls `part3.py` with the right arguments, and then does the following:
+Write a (very short) bash script in `part4.sh` that, loops through each html file, prints out each file name, then does the following by applying unix commands to the output of `part3.py`.

-* Print out the name of the file
+* Print out the number of lines of text containing the word "cat" or "cats" or "Cat" or "Cats".
 * Print out the number of headings in the html file
-* Print out the number of lines of text containing the word "cat" or "cats" or "Cat" or "Cats".

 This is what the output should look like:

 ```
-lion.html
+lion.html      # the file name
-4
-9
+4              # number of lines containing the word "cat" or "cats" or "Cat" or "Cats"
+9              # number of h2 headings
 puma.html
 1
 4